Euastacus spinifer: Distribution

 They are endemic to Australia.
 They may be found from near sea level to as high as 1200 m.
 They are distributed over a range of 55000 km2.

 Habitat

 Creeks and estuaries are their usual habitats.
 Their habitats are usually shaded by vegetation.

 Moulting

-Moulting frequency of individuals in the species differ with size smaller individuals moult up to six times a year while larger individuals moult only once.
-Different sizes moult a different seasons temperature is believed to be the regulating force.
+Moulting frequency of individuals in the species differs with size: smaller individuals moult up to six times a year while larger individuals moult only once a year.
+Different sizes moult at different seasons with temperature believed to be the regulating force.